Course Catalog

 5 units

 Explores how Spanish is used in context by speakers to achieve particular meanings and to realize various speech acts (e.g., requests, apologies, etc.) in socially appropriate ways.
 Pragmatic variation across the Spanish-speaking world is examined in depth.
-Prerequisite(s): SPAN 6 or SPHS 6; and SPAN 150.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement assessment; and SPAN 150.
 Enrollment is restricted to juniors and seniors majoring in Spanish studies, language studies or linguistics.

 SPAN 155